MacBook Not Charging after Tahoe Update? 10 Quick Fixes!

 9. Reset the SMC

-SMC (System Management Controller) is used to manage power on your Mac.
-Resetting it can fix some uncommon power or thermal management-related issues.
-For a Mac with Apple silicon, just reboot your Mac.
-For Mac with Intel silicon, turn to the Apple detailed tutorial.
+The System Management Controller (SMC) manages power on your Mac.
+Resetting it can resolve uncommon power or thermal management issues.
+On Macs with Apple silicon, simply reboot.
+On Intel-based Macs, follow the Apple detailed tutorial.

 10. Check if Your Mac Has Been Recalled

-If all the above methods fail to work, check if your MacBook is eligible for the 15-inch MacBook Pro Battery Recall Program.
+If none of the above methods work, check if your MacBook is eligible for the 15-inch MacBook Pro Battery Recall Program.

-Besides the 10 methods mentioned above, you can also fix your Mac not charging by checking the power outlet, updating the software and firmware, using a different power adapter, checking for line noise, leaving it plugged in for a while, running Apple diagnostics, etc.
+Other solutions include checking the power outlet, updating software and firmware, trying a different adapter, checking for line noise, leaving it plugged in longer, or running Apple diagnostics.

 Conclusion

-In this post, 10 practical solutions to fix the MacBook not charging issue are introduced to you in detail.
-Hope at least one of them helps you recharge your Mac normally again!
+This post introduced 10 practical solutions to fix the MacBook not charging issue.
+At least one of these methods should help you recharge your Mac normally again!

 Clare Phang has been captivated by the world of Apple products since the launch of the iconic iPhone in 2007.
 With a wealth of experience, Clare is your go-to source for iPhone, iPad, Mac, and all things Apple.